+Pollutant Concentration Data-

-Pollutant Concentration Data-to identify the monitoring station that is closest to your school, visit: http://airquality.alberta.ca/map
+to identify the monitoring station that is closest to your school, visit: http://airquality.alberta.ca/map

-- 1. Click the "Query & Download" tab from the top menu on the left-hand side. - 2.
-Click the "By Parameters" tab.
+- Click the "Query & Download" tab from the top menu on the left-hand side. - Click the "By Parameters" tab. - Search for and identify the station that is closest to your school.